Camille112/T-CLAP/README.md

 ## Main Contributions

--We show the current ALMs fails to capture the correct temporal relation between audio and texts.
+- We show the current ALMs fails to capture the correct temporal relation between audio and texts.
--We propose a general purpose post-pretraining scheme TeminAL: Temporal Instillation in Audio- Language Models for multi-modal ALM models
+- We propose a general purpose post-pretraining scheme TeminAL: Temporal Instillation in Audio- Language Models for multi-modal ALM models
--We propose a general purpose scheme ZSTE: Zero Shot Temporal Evaluation of Zero-Shot evaluation for contrastive models
+- We propose a general purpose scheme ZSTE: Zero Shot Temporal Evaluation of Zero-Shot evaluation for contrastive models

-## Prerequisites

-Before you begin, ensure you have met the following requirements:

-- Requirement 1
-- Requirement 2
-- Requirement 3

 ## Contributors